P4F/p4f.github.com/_posts/2015-09-29-2015-TMCTF-online-qual-crypto300.md

 title: TMCTF Qualification Round 2015 - Crypto 300
 ---

-For this challenge, the description was:
+Description for this challenge was:

 ```
 What is the most famous default password of "keystore"?
 ```

-with provided password protected file level1.zip.
+along with the provided password protected file *level1.zip*.

 Googling for *famous default password keystore* gave us the following entry at the first page of results: